Patbox/polymer/docs/polymer/blocks.md

 ### Selecting base visual block type.
 To change base block, you need to override `Block getPolymerBlock(BlockState)` method.

+You can also override `Block getPolymerBlock(ServerPlayerEntity, BlockState)` to replace blocks per player, however keep in mind they should ideally have same collisions.

 Both of these methods can't return null.
-They can also point to other VirtualBlock instances, but keep in mind to make validation if it's configurable by user!
+They can also point to other PolymerBlock instances, but keep in mind to make validation if it's configurable by user!

 Example use: